RHUB

 Please follow the tips below:

-1. Make sure you have opened the UDP Port 8889 on your firewall.
-For VoIP to work properly it is extremely important to open the UDP Port 8889 of your firewalls for the inbound UDP traffic to your RHUB appliance.
-If the UDP Port 8889 is not opened, the VoIP audio will have serious issues like dropouts and long delays.
+1. For VoIP to work properly, simply open the UDP Port 8889 of your firewall for the inbound UDP traffic to your RHUB server.
+If you are experiencing audio dropouts or delays, insure that this port is open.
 See the Administrator Manual’s “Configuring the Firewall” chapter for directions on how to open the port.

-2. Ask each attendee to use a headset.
-Although the system has embedded an echo-canceling function, all meeting participants should use good headsets to avoid echo and reduce background noise.
+2. To insure the best audio quality at all times, all meeting participants should use a quality headset.
 Headsets from Plantronics are highly recommended.
-Note that when an attendee does not use a headset, everyone else except that attendee will hear an echo.
-That is, the echo is generated by the attendee who does not use a headset.
+Note that when an attendee does not use a headset, everyone else except that attendee may hear an echo.

-3. When you as the meeting host hear noise or echo, right-click an attendee and change him to use “Push-to-talk”.
+3. When the meeting host hears noise or echo, he can right-click an attendee and change him to use “Push-to-talk”.
 If this does not fix the problem, change the attendee to use “Free-to-talk” again and then select a different attendee.
-Once you find the attendee who causes the echo and noise, leave him in the “Push-to-talk” mode for the entire meeting.
+Once you find the attendee who is causing the echo and noise, leave him in the “Push-to-talk” mode for the entire meeting.

 How do I ensure the best image quality?

-The following lists the ways to ensure the best image quality:
+The following tips, list the ways to ensure the best image quality:

 1. Use the 100% zoom.
-By default, the system uses the "Fit-to-screen" zoom, which decreases the image quality greatly.
-Fit-to-screen brings convenience to viewers without scrolling the view window.
+By default, the system uses the "Fit-to-screen" zoom, which greatly decreases the image quality.
+Fit-to-screen brings convenience to viewers without scrolling the view window, but will sacrifice the image quality.

 2. Use the Interactive Meeting type to force attendees to use the download client software.
 If there is one attendee using a browser-only client in a meeting session, the image quality will decrease slightly.

-3. If you as the presenter want to show your attendees your screen image with absolutely 100% accuracy, click the "Tools" menu, select "Change Color" and then choose "True color".
-Note that the true color will decrease the speed greatly.
-It is designed mainly for artists and physicians.
+3. If the presenter wishes to show to his attendees their screen image with 100% accuracy, they can click the "Tools" menu, select "Change Color" and then choose "True color".
+Note that the true color will decrease the speed.
+It is designed mainly for artists and physicians or anyone requiring accurate images.
 For most users, the "High quality" option is more than enough.
 As an ordinary viewer, you can hardly see any image quality difference between True Color and High Quality.
-Click here for the image quality comparison between TurboMeeting and WebEx.
+Click here for the image quality comparison between TurboMeeting and WebExTM.

 How do I ensure the best speed?